 The island is only 8 kilometers (5 miles) long and 800 meters (0.5 mile) wide with a downtown (El Centro) district of ten square blocks.
 The terrain is flat with beaches on all sides.

-Mujeres is only a 15-20 minute trip with express ferry from either Gran Puerto Cancun (Ultramar) or from Puerto Juarez (Lancha Rapida) Both harbors are located within 5 minutes from each other, and the ferry price is 70 pesos for a round trip ticket (tourist price) and 50 pesos for the islanders.
+Isla Mujeres is only a 15-20 minute trip with express ferry from either Gran Puerto Cancun (Ultramar) or from Puerto Juarez (Lancha Rapida) Both harbors are located within 5 minutes from each other, and the ferry price is 70 pesos for a round trip ticket (tourist price) and 50 pesos for the islanders.
 The ferry leaves every 30 minutes, first one starting at 06.00 and last one around 23.30 There are different queues for Islanders and tourists, and after the first 20 or so Islanders are allowed on board, the tourist line is opened.

 If you want to travel directly from the Hotel Zone in Cancùn, you can travel with Ultramar, and the ferry leaves 4-5 times a day.

-.
+According to the legend, Isla Mujeres was used as a sanctuary by the Mayan people, and it was dedicated to the goddess of love and fertility, Ixchel.
 When the Spanish arrived they found a large number of women statues carved in stone in honor of the goddess, and it is from here that the island gets it’s name "Isla Mujeres" (The Island of Women).

-slavetrader, Fermin Mundaca, who fell in love with a young island girl known as La Triguena (the brunette) and he built a beautiful hacienda that once covered almost 40% of Isla Mujeres.
+There is also another legend saying that the island was used as a refuge by the pirate and slavetrader, Fermin Mundaca, who fell in love with a young island girl known as La Triguena (the brunette) and he built a beautiful hacienda that once covered almost 40% of Isla Mujeres.

 The hacienda is surrounded by beautiful gardens including the solar clock garden called "The rose of the winds) He built the hacienda and the gardens to try impress La Triguena and win her heart over, but all his work was in vain, as she soon married another guy that was closer to her age (Mundaca was 37 years older than her)